 - The social impact of science and technology development

-Key Skills: research, analysis & assessment; strategic planning; program development, management & evaluation; training & curriculum development; technology planning & communications; fiscal management & fund development; strong written & verbal communication skills; creative problem-solving ability; ability to think in global integrative terms
+Key Skills: research, analysis & assessment; monitoring & evaluation; leadership & development of inclusive research & evaluation teams; strategic planning; program development, training & curriculum development; technology planning & communications; fiscal management & fund development; strong written & verbal communication skills; creative problem-solving ability; ability to think in global integrative terms

 - Connection – fostering networks that build collective strength